Santa Clara Broncos baseball: The early years

 Baseball is the oldest sport at Santa Clara, with the first recorded season coming in 1883.
 Prior to that, Santa Clara students had long engaged in baseball games against one another.
 Santa Clara's first intercollegiate baseball game came in 1883, when the Jesuit fathers finally allowed Santa Clara students to take an overnight trip to play fledgling Saint Mary's College, then located in San Francisco.
 Santa Clara lost the game, but began an athletic relationship with Saint Mary's that has blossomed into one of the oldest and most heated athletic rivalries in the west.
 For years, it was a long-standing tradition for Santa Clara and Saint Mary's to play on St. Patricks day.
-Early opponents like Pacific (1895), and Stanford (1892) remain fixtures on Santa Clara's baseball schedules 125 years later.
+Early opponents like Pacific (1895), and Stanford (1892) remain fixtures on Santa Clara's baseball schedules 140 years later.

 The seriousness that the students and administration gave to baseball is reflected in the caliber of coaches that were hired by the school.
 Early managers like Billy Hulen, Joe Corbett, Jay Hughes, Jimmy Byrnes, and Patsy O'Rourke were all former major league players who had made the trek west to coach baseball at what was the known as Santa Clara College.

 Santa Clara's Frank Arellanes was the first Hispanic professional baseball player, who played for the Boston Red Sox in 1908.
 Another Bronco baseball player from the early period was Harry Wolter, who recorded the first hit in then-new Fenway Park as a member of the Red Sox.
 Elmer Stricklett, who played at Santa Clara and made his way to the Major Leagues, is considered the inventor of the spitball.

 The most notable contributor to Santa Clara Baseball was 1898 graduate Charlie Graham.
-A Santa Clara native, Graham played two years of baseball at Santa Clara, returned to teach Latin and Greek, as well as coach from 1901–1903.
+A Santa Clara native, Graham played two years of baseball at Santa Clara, returned to teach Latin and Greek, as well as coach from 1901 to 1903.
 Graham then embarked on a baseball career which saw him rise from obscurity in the western minor leagues to becoming the starting catcher for the Boston Americans, and star pitcher Cy Young.
 Unfortunately, Graham was heartbroken by the news of the 1906 San Francisco earthquake, ending his career only a few months into the season.
 He returned home, and ultimately became the owner of the San Francisco Seals, and donated generously to Santa Clara and the baseball program.
-The University's largest dormitory, Graham Hall, is named in his honor.
+The university's largest dormitory, Graham Hall, is named in his honor.